 In the following situations a rescue may be need.
 Learn how to rescue a bird.

 - If the bird is bleeding, shivering, lethargic, or unresponsive.

 - If the bird has been attacked by a cat or dog.

 - If the parents or siblings are known to be dead.

-If a bird hits your window and is unable to fly away, place it in a box or paper bag with air holes and put it in a warm, dark, quiet place for one to two hours.
-If it is unable to fly away within two hours, take it to the nearest wildlife carer for medical care.
+If a bird hits your window and is unable to fly away, immediately place it in a box or paper bag with air holes and put it in a warm, dark, quiet place.
+Call the nearest wildlife carer for medical care.

 Baby Songbird Rescue